-Research is discovering how phytochemicals from blueberries protect healthy cells from damage and slow the growth rate of pre-cancerous cells keeping cancer at bay.
-Research has shown that, as with cranberries, blueberries can help ward off urinary tract infections by preventing infection-causing bacteria from sticking to the walls of the urinary tract.
-Blueberries can also help make blood platelets less sticky, lowering the risk of blood clots and reducing the risk of cardiovascular disease.
-Recent research shows that these berries may also help lower blood pressure and make arteries more flexible.
-Blueberries may also help protect against UV damage.
+Research is discovering how phytochemicals from blueberries protect healthy cells from damage and slow the growth rate of pre-cancerous cells, keeping cancer at bay!
+As with cranberries, blueberries can help ward off urinary tract infections by preventing infection-causing bacteria from sticking to the walls of the urinary tract.
+Blueberries can also help make blood platelets less sticky, lowering the risk of blood clots and reducing the risk of cardiovascular disease – a good thing to help prevent starting at a young age!
+The benefits don’t stop there!
+Berries may also help lower blood pressure, make arteries more flexible, and also help protect against UV damage.
 Want to learn how to make this super food part of your healthy lifestyle?
-Then check out the tips below.
+Let’s break it down.

 What Types Of Blueberries Should I Eat?

 - Fresh, frozen, dried and as juiced (include the pulp) – all types of blueberries are packed with power.

 - Wild blueberries contain 40% more antioxidant potential than cultivated varieties.

 - If choosing blueberry juice, try to avoid the brands with added sugars or mixed with other juices.